State House Dome, Boston Mass.

 The National Defense Act: 1916

 The National Defense Act of 1916 finally transformed the militia from individual state forces into a formal reserve component of the U.S. Army and made the term “National Guard” mandatory.
-All units now had common Federal status and officer qualifications were uniformly determined by the War Department.
+All units now shared a common Federal status with standardized officer qualifications established by the War Department.
 The old elective system of promotion for Officers and NCOs was replaced by an appointment system based strictly on qualification.
 The number of required drills were increased to 48 and annual training days to 15 per year.

-In contrast to the National Guard of the United States (which was deployable on orders from the President in a national emergency), separate and distinct “State Guard” units were recognized as parallel State-based volunteer military organizations (Home Guards) under the control of their respective Governors.
-These units were reserved for employment during local emergencies and to support national defense, but were not eligible to be sent overseas.
-The distinction between the National Guard and the State Guards is frequently misunderstood but remains in effect today.
+In contrast to the National Guard of the United States (which was deployable on orders from the President in a national emergency), Section 61 of the National Defense Act of 1916 also provided for separate and distinct “State Guard” units which were recognized as parallel State-based volunteer military organizations (Home Guards) under the control of their respective Governors.
+These units were reserved for employment during local emergencies and for domestic support of national defense, but were not eligible to be sent overseas.
+The distinction between the National Guard and the State Guards (currently known as State Defense Forces) is frequently misunderstood but remains in effect today.

 The End: 1917-1919